CSCfi/csc-user-guide/docs/support/faq/sensitive-data-desktop.md

 ## What software is available on SD Desktop?

 We currently provide only Linux Ubuntu22 computing environments with a limited amount of open-source software installed, including Libre Office (with LibreOffice Calc, a spreadsheet program similar to Microsoft Excel, and LibreOffice Writer,  a word processor similar to Microsoft Word), R Studio and Python.
 We are not providing proprietary software, but we could help you install on your private desktop an open-source version.
-For further information see and customisation see: [Default programs available on SD Desktop](../../data/sensitive-data/sd-desktop-software.md).
+For further information and for desktop customisation see: [Default programs available on SD Desktop](../../data/sensitive-data/sd-desktop-software.md).
 Don't hesitate to get in touch with us at servicedesk@csc.fi for specific technical support.

 ## Who can access my private computing environment in SD Desktop?